barrowclift/barrowclift.github.io/_posts/2022-01-07-fourth-annual-ios-music-player-showcase.markdown

 ## Methodology

-As with previous years, in order to codify what I expect at a bear minimum from modern music players and in an effort to keep the list of players in the showcase manageable, only players that meet each of the following requirements will be included in the showcase.
+As with previous years, in order to codify what I expect at a bare minimum from modern music players and in an effort to keep the list of players in the showcase manageable, only players that meet each of the following requirements will be included in the showcase.
 With that said, any players that I feel are noteworthy for whatever reason will still be briefly acknowledged beforehand as an honorable mention.
 Despite some minor adjustments, the requirements are broadly the same as [2020's showcase](/post/third-annual-ios-music-player-showcase/):

 * <mark class="tag blue">UPDATED</mark> Active maintenance ("active" meaning the delivery of at least a single meaningful minor or major update in the past year.
 Does not count patch releases or minor releases, such as just keeping up with new hardware.)
 * <mark class="tag blue">UPDATED</mark> Local-only option (meaning only players that treat cloud capabilities as a strictly additive feature and continue to work in "local-only" mode are fair game.)